Merci93/SKF_scraping/README.md

 > [Download Chrome Webdriver](https://sites.google.com/chromium.org/driver/downloads?authuser=0)

 # Data
-The following data is to be extracted from the webpage:
+The following data about the seakers were extracted from the webpage:
 1. year
 2. sneaker name
 3. price